Voices (Vangelis album)

 Voices is a studio album by Greek electronic composer Vangelis, released in 1995.

 Overview

-Caroline Lavelle sings and plays cello on the song "Come To Me", Paul Young sings on "Losing Sleep", while Stina Nordenstam on "Ask the Mountains".
+Caroline Lavelle sings and plays cello on the song "Come To Me", Paul Young sings on "Losing Sleep", while Stina Nordenstam sings on "Ask the Mountains".

 Release

-The album reached #58 position in the UK Albums Chart on March 2, 1996.
-The single "Ask The Mountains" was co-released with Stina Nordenstam, and reached #77 position in the UK Singles Chart on March 16, 1996.
+The album was released on 23 October 1995 in Europe and on 19 February 1996 in the United Kingdom and reached #58 position in the UK Albums Chart on 2 March 1996.
+The single "Ask The Mountains" was co-released with Stina Nordenstam, and reached #77 position in the UK Singles Chart on 16 March 1996.